gabomartini/VM-Managing/README.md

 ## Task 1: Deploy Azure virtual machines with zone resilience using the Azure portal.

-In this task, you will deploy two Azure virtual machines into different availability zones using the Azure portal.
-Availability zones offer the highest level of uptime SLA for virtual machines at 99.99%.
-To achieve this SLA, you must deploy at least two virtual machines across different availability zones.
+In this task, you will create two Azure virtual machines and distribute them across different availability zones using the Azure portal.
+Availability zones ensure maximum uptime, offering a 99.99% SLA.
+To meet this requirement, you need to deploy at least two VMs in separate zones.

 1. Search for and select "Virtual machines", on the Virtual machines blade, click "+ Create", and then select in the drop-down "Azure virtual machine".
 2. On the Basics tab, in the Availability zone drop down menu, place a checkmark next to Zone 2.
 This should select both "Zone 1" and "Zone 2".